ska-telescope/lmc-base-classes/README.md

   No change to usage.

 #### 0.5.0
 - Breaking change:  Major restructuring of the package to simplify imports and reduce confusion.
   - The single word `skabase` module has now changed to two words: `ska.base`.
   - Instead of `from skabase.SKABaseDevice.SKABaseDevice import SKABaseDevice` to import the class, just use `from ska.base import SKABaseDevice`.
   - Instead of `skabase.control_model` use `ska.base.control_model`.
   - The `SKATestDevice` was removed.
-Note that this class was only intended for internal use in lmc-base-classes and is no longer needed.
+Note that this class was only intended for internal use and is no longer needed.
   - Removed unused scripts and modules.
 - Removed `TangoLoggingLevel` which was deprecated in 0.4.0.
 Use `ska.base.control_model.LoggingLevel` instead.